-it is increasingly recognised that whilst some risk factors are good predictors, disease predictors do not need to be (causal) risk factors.
+It is increasingly recognised that whilst some risk factors are good predictors, disease predictors do not need to be (causal) risk factors.
 Hence cardiovascular risk prediction tools also include high density lipoprotein cholesterol (HDLc) but do not include, the biologically related, triglyceride levels, despite evidence from randomized trials and genetic studies supporting a causal role for triglycerides but not HDLc in cardiovascular disease risk [7].
 This is because HDLc is a stronger predictor than triglycerides, most likely because it does not vary so much within people.